 After this, we will develop an individualized herniated disc treatment plan to accommodate the unique circumstances of your spinal injury.

-Typical options for treatment include a combination of manual therapy techniques and at-home exercises.
+Typical options for treatment include a combination of manual therapy techniques and at-home physical therapy exercises for herniated disc.
 These are taught according to the severity of your symptoms.
 Core goals include reduction in pain, better strength, and improved core stability.

 Apart from this, we offer functional training and postural alignment training for optimum recovery.
 That way, athletes, manual laborers, and desk workers can regain sufficient strength and flexibility to resume doing what they love.
 We teach workplace ergonomic settings and other movement tips to prevent re-injury.

 At every step, we consider how to heal herniated disc quickly and naturally without compromising your range of motion.
-Our personalized plan and continuous support will get you back on your feet in record time when followed correctly.
+Our personalized physical therapy for bulging disc plan and continuous support will get you back on your feet in record time when followed correctly.

 Does your low back hurt?
 Call 201-773-8851 or contact us HERE to schedule an appointment or ask for further details about herniated disc treatment.